MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 Environment Setup
 -----------------

 To follow this Getting Started, you need to:

-* Follow :ref:`MICROEJ SDK 6 installation Guide <sdk_6_install>`.
+* Follow :ref:`MICROEJ SDK 6 installation Guide <sdk_6_install>`
-  Android Studio Koala is used on this Getting Started but feel free to use your favorite IDE.
+  Android Studio Koala is used on this Getting Started but feel free to use your favorite IDE,
-* Install the STM32CubeIDE **version 1.9.0** for STM32F7508-DK, available `here <https://www.st.com/en/development-tools/stm32cubeide.html>`__.
+* Install the STM32CubeIDE **version 1.9.0** for STM32F7508-DK, available `here <https://www.st.com/en/development-tools/stm32cubeide.html>`__,
-* Install the STM32CubeProgrammer utility program, available `here <https://www.st.com/en/development-tools/stm32cubeprog.html>`__.
+* Install the STM32CubeProgrammer utility program, available `here <https://www.st.com/en/development-tools/stm32cubeprog.html>`__,
 * Download or clone the `Kernel GREEN <https://github.com/MicroEJ/Kernel-GREEN>`__ sources.

 Be aware that we need the **1.9.0 version** of the STM32CubeIDE,